8 Best Renters Insurance Companies in Georgia of 2026

 A deductible is an amount the insurer makes you pay before your insurance picks up the tab.
 If you increase your deductible, your premium rates will be lowered.

-For example, if you increase your deductible from $250 to $500, you can get annual savings of up to 15% off.
+For example, if you increase your deductible from $250 to $500, you can get up to 15% annual savings.

 What Does Renters Insurance Cover in Georgia?